 Bringing sash window design into the 21st Century, your windows can be produced to be as authentic as possible to their original counterparts but with much more efficient and advanced technologies.

-Furthermore, the weight of modern double glazing packages is considerably greater than the original glass and might require, on some windows, a weight enhancement using lead instead steel.
+Furthermore, the weight of modern double glazing packages is considerably greater than the original 3 or 4 mm thick float glass and might require, on some windows, a weight enhancement using Lead weights instead of Steel weights.

 In conclusion, the box frame is most ideal for town and city living.
 Unlike casement (hinged) styles of window, the sashes of a box frame do not impede traffic passing by when they are open, they can be securely locked and their proportions are extremely variable, making them suitable for almost every size of opening.